Data Science 7 min read

 A typical day for a data scientist involves some combination of these activities:

-• Data collection and cleaning, gathering data from databases, APIs, or files and making it usable (often 60 to 70% of the job)
+• Data collection and cleaning, gathering data from databases, APIs, or files and making it usable (often the most time-consuming part of the job)

 • Exploratory data analysis (EDA), visualising and summarising data to understand its shape and find patterns